-For students
+For Students

-Sky, steel and glassThe Environmental Justice and Sustainability Clinical Program is a two-term, 15-credit program for Osgoode Hall Law School JD students.
+Sky, steel and glassThe Environmental Justice and Sustainability Clinical (EJSC) Program is a two-term, 15-credit program for Osgoode Hall Law School JD students.
 In this program, students explore the theory and practice of public interest environmental law, working on files chosen for their likely lasting positive impact on environmental justice and sustainability.
 The EJS Clinical Program takes on a variety of work (litigation, law reform, legal education, legal drafting, etc.) for a variety of clients (individuals, communities, NGOs, municipalities, First Nations, social enterprises, etc.), on its own initiative or in cooperation with external organizations.
 Students are based at Osgoode for all three components of the program: a seminar (3 credits), clinical work (9 credits) and a research assignment (3 credits).

 Applications

-Check the Osgoode clinical education pages for info about the year's admission process.
+Check the Osgoode Clinical Education pages for info about the year's admission process.

 Current Students and Clinic Partners